 Want to have success and see ROI with your PPC campaign?
 Before you worry about your PPC campaigns and ads, worry about your design!
 Never forget that Good Design = Higher ROI when it comes to PPC.

 When clients come to us that have never done online marketing before I get excited for a minute, but the excitement quickly fades when I go to their site and see that the site design and UX aren’t where they need to be.
 You have all come across those sites.
 The ones that look like they have the same design they had when they first launched their site in 1999.
-I remember telling clients back in 2007 that mediocre and poor design were less important than getting found online.
+I remember telling clients back in 2007 that mediocre and poor design was less important than getting found online.
 I would use the example of Craigslist.

-Craigslist’s brand, ease of use, service, and user experience make up for it’s boring, bland and blah design.
+Craigslist’s brand, ease of use, service, and user experience make up for its boring, bland, and blah design.
 They are the exception to the rule.
 If you want to succeed in 2013, your design better look professional.
 I always tell clients that their site design needs to look as fresh as the product or service they provide.
 Most clients quickly agree with me that their design doesn’t do a good job of representing the quality of their work.
 When they don’t I show them sites like this:

 What do you picture this dentist looking like?
 What do you picture his dental tools looking like?
 What about the office chairs?
 Would you guess that this dentist is going to be able to provide the latest and greatest in dental care when you look at his site?